Accessible Capacity of Secondary Users: The Evaluation of the Upper and Lower Bounds

-In this subsection, we give the numerical results to show the behaviors of the accessible capacity.
-We assume that both User A and C utilize BPSK modulations since we are primarily concerned with the low-SNR regime.
-The GTCs at User A we simulated are listed in Table~\ref{ComprCodes}, where the first four GTCs are the examples introduced in Sec.~\ref{SubSecPL} and the last GTC is the $(3,1,2)$ convolutional code~(defined by the generator matrix $G(D)=[1+D \;\; 1+D^2 \;\; 1+D+D^2]$) with the BPSK signaling.
+To investigate the dependence of the accessible rates on GTCs, we assume that no interference margin exists at the primary receiver.
 The power at User A is fixed to be $P_1 = 6$, while the power $P_2$ at User C is allowed to be varied.
-The GIFCs we simulated have interference coefficients $a_{12}^2 = a_{21}^2 = 1.5$, $a_{12}^2 = a_{21}^2 = 1$, $a_{12}^2 = a_{21}^2 = 0.5$, or $a_{12}^2 = 0.5, a_{21}^2 = 1.5$.
+The GTCs at User A we simulated are listed in Table~\ref{TablComprCodes}, where the first four GTCs are the examples introduced in Sec.~\ref{SubSecPL} and the last GTC is the $(3,1,2)$ convolutional code~(defined by the generator matrix $G(D)=[1+D \;\; 1+D^2 \;\; 1+D+D^2]$) with the BPSK signaling.
+Also given in Table~\ref{TablComprCodes} are the error performances corresponding to the fixed transmission power $P_1 = 6$.
+These error performances will be getting worse if treating the interference from the secondary users as noise.
+In this case, the upper and lower bounds $C_U^{(i.u.d.)}$ and $C_L^{(i.u.d.)}$, given in~(\ref{eqnUB-IUD}) and~(\ref{eqnLB-IUD}), are computed.